benauthor/grid-test/README.md

 --  Press any grid key to light up that key.

 --  Screen will show `x,y,z` coordinates for each grid key press. `z` is 1 for key-down, 0 for key-up.

+-- Tilt values will display for grids with that feature.

---  Select grid device port or set grid rotation from parameters screen
+--  Select grid device port, enable tilt, and set grid rotation from parameters screen

 --  Controls
 --